Brick Township, New Jersey: History

 Brick has been affected by the heroin epidemic.
 According to the state's statistics, in 2012 Brick was ranked sixth in the state with 550 reported incidents of heroin or opiate abuse, behind Newark, Jersey City, Paterson, Atlantic City and Camden.
 In 2017, Brick improved to 438 reported heroin abuse cases, ranked ninth in the state.

-On July 11, 2004, Brick Memorial High School student, Brittney Gregory went missing.
-The news of her disappearance went on national news.
-Her body was found in a shallow grave, after a woman led the police to the area, just off.
-Suspect Jack Fuller Jr., a drug addict and acquaintance to Gregory's father admitted to killing Gregory.
-Fuller stated that he was giving her a ride to her boyfriend's house.
-Fuller began smoking crack in the car and Gregory became upset.
-Fuller punched Gregory several times and when she died, he buried her.
+On July 11, 2004, Brick Memorial High School student Brittney Gregory went missing, and her disappearance received national media attention.
+Her body was later found in a shallow grave after a woman led police to the area.
+Jack Fuller Jr., a drug addict and acquaintance of Gregory’s father, admitted to killing her.
+Fuller stated that he had been giving Gregory a ride to her boyfriend’s house when he began smoking crack cocaine in the car.
+According to Fuller, Gregory became upset, and he punched her several times.
+After she died, he buried her body.

 During the December 2010 North American blizzard, Brick Township received 30 in of snow, the highest accumulation recorded in the state.
 In October 2012, parts of Brick were devastated by Hurricane Sandy.
 Barrier island and other waterfront properties were particularly hard hit.
 Homes and such buildings as the Shore Acres Yacht Club sustained major damage; some buildings had to be demolished.

+During the February 2026 North American blizzard, Brick Township received 24-30 in of snow, multiple areas of Brick was without power for up to 15 hours, there was a state-wide travel ban from February 23-24, only emergency vehicles could travel on roadways.